 The team of shoulder specialists at SportsMED Orthopedic Surgery & Spine Center understands the restrictions shoulder pain can cause in day-to-day life.

-If you’re an athlete with shoulder pain, your arthritis is causing a reduced range of motion, or you have a traumatic injury to your shoulder, SportsMED Orthopedic Surgery & Spine Center can help.
+If you’re an athlete with shoulder pain, your arthritis is causing a reduced range of motion, or you have a traumatic injury to your shoulder, SportsMED can help.

-Some of the most common shoulder conditions the team at SportsMED Orthopedic Surgery & Spine Center treat include:
+Some of the most common shoulder conditions the team at SportsMED treat include:

 Labral tears are also a common complication of dislocations.
 The labrum is a ring of cartilage that lines the glenoid (socket) of your shoulder and helps keep the ball at the end of your humerus in the socket.

-There are numerous different kinds of shoulder surgery that you might require.
-For example, arthroscopic repair of labral tears and rotator cuff injuries, total shoulder joint replacement arthroplasty, or reverse total shoulder surgery.
+There are numerous different kinds of shoulder surgeries that might help alleviate your pain.
+Some of the common types of surgeries are: arthroscopic repair of labral tears and rotator cuff injuries, total shoulder joint replacement arthroplasty, or reverse total shoulder surgery.

-For more information about shoulder surgery, call today or schedule a consultation using the online booking facility.
+For more information about shoulder surgery, call today or schedule an appointment using the online booking feature